steveandroulakis/shell-novice/04-pipe.md

 ### How to get data to and from the server..?

-- `scp` easy peasy, just like standard `cp` works, `copy "what you want to copy" "where you want it"` The hardest thing will be understanding the path to and from server.
+- `scp` ..easy peasy, just like standard `cp` works, `copy "what you want to copy, where you want it"` The hardest thing will be understanding the path to and from server.
+They have to different file systems, paths, trees.
 However REMEMBER that everything starts at the root.
 Just give a full path and you will never go wrong.

 #### Copy TO the server

 e.g `scp test.txt crunch.erc.monash.edu:/home/john/`

-The path to the server will always start with the server name e.g crunch.erc.monash.edu pluse `:` everything afer is just your normal full path..
+The path to the server will always start with the server name e.g crunch.erc.monash.edu pluse `:` everything after is just your normal full path..

 #### Copy FROM the server